Updated February 28, 2023

 Examples of youth programs include:

-The following types of activities are not considered 'youth programs' under the policy but remain subject to the provision restricting One-on-One Interactions, and other laws, university policies and standards, and procedures, including but not limited to mandatory child abuse reporting:
+The following types of activities are not considered 'youth programs' under the policy but remain subject to the provision limiting One-on-One Interactions, and other laws, university policies and standards, and procedures, including but not limited to mandatory child abuse reporting:

 All university employees, regardless of their affiliation with or involvement in youth programs, must follow mandatory reporting procedures if they have reasonable cause to suspect child abuse or neglect.